powderblue/jquery-tabby/README.md

-# jquery-tabs
+# jquery-tabby

-jquery-tabs is a lightweight jQuery plugin that helps you create a tab canvas from a bunch of links and the content referenced by those links.
+jquery-tabby is a lightweight jQuery plugin that helps you create a tab canvas from a bunch of links and the content referenced by those links.

 The plugin does little more than apply a click handler to each of the tabs.
 CSS classes are added to key elements.
 Tabs, and pages, are only *marked* as selected by giving them a class.
 The plugin leaves the styling entirely up to you - although a starter stylesheet is included.